stefan-kolb/nucleus/README.md

 2) Download the OpenSSL package from [http://packages.openknapsack.org/openssl/openssl-1.0.0k-x86-windows.tar.lzma](http://packages.openknapsack.org/openssl/openssl-1.0.0k-x86-windows.tar.lzma)
 Do NOT use the latest version!

-3) Extract it to the desirec location, say XYC
+3) Extract it to the desired location, say XYC

 4) Re-install the gem and point to the OpenSSL installation directory (XYC)